-Before 2014, mortgage lenders would typically determine your affordability by looking at your income.
+Before 2014, mortgage lenders would typically calculate mortgage affordability by looking at your income.
 In most cases, you’d have been able to borrow between three and five times your annual income.

 For example, if your annual income was £45,000, you might have been able to borrow five times that amount – giving you a potential mortgage of up to £225,000.

 But in 2014, the now Financial Conduct Authority or FCA (previously known as the Financial Services Authority) published the Mortgage Market Review, which introduced a number of changes to how mortgage affordability is determined.

 The most notable change was that mortgage lenders could no longer base their decision solely on the borrower’s income.

 The process of determining affordability now covers the following elements:

 Not only does this cover your basic salary, it must also include any income you receive from investments, pensions, or financial support.
 You’ll need to provide evidence of your income in the form of payslips or accounts, all supported by bank statements.

 Your mortgage payments tend to be the largest monthly outgoing, but a lender must also be aware of other outgoings you’re committed to.

 This could include credit card repayments, any insurance direct debits, your monthly bills, and other loans you may have.

 You might also be asked for estimates relating to your monthly living costs, but this is at the discretion of the lender.